 20,000 bonus points = $200 cash back

-That’s a very low spend requirement that I would guess most people could pull off with little trouble, even the most frugal credit card holders.
+That’s a very low spend requirement that I would guess most people could pull off with little if any trouble, even the most frugal credit card holders out there.

-Keep in mind that there are a lot of offers and links out there that only come with $100 bonus cash back.
+Keep in mind that there are a lot of offers and links out there that only come with $100 bonus cash back, so make sure you navigate the application process carefully.

-There is one difference though.
-The $200 cash back offer doesn’t come with introductory 0% APR.
-The credit card APR starts at a variable 12.99% to 22.99%.
+There is one important difference though.
+The $200 cash back offer may not come with introductory 0% APR.
+The credit card APR could start at a variable 12.99% to 22.99%.

-Update: The $100 offer, which is now the only Chase Freedom offer available, comes with 0% APR for 15 months on both purchases and balance transfers.
+There is also a $100 cash back bonus offer, which comes with 0% APR for 15 months on both purchases and balance transfers.

 But with the 3% balance transfer fee, it’s not the best credit card for balance transfers.
 (See the Slate No Fee Balance Transfer for more on that).